 The Pig’s restaurant is the feather in its hat, a glorious garden-y place with a conservatory feel – old wooden school chairs, plant pots on every table, foliage-covered trellises and a colourful mosaic floor.
 The menu changes suddenly, based on what the forager returns with each day, and much of the food comes from the on-site walled garden, smoke house and within the New Forest’s boundary lines.
 Everything's perfectly porcine, including a selection of ‘piggy bits’ (scratchings, chorizo and brawn) to start and a whole lot of other meat on offer.
 Outside, there’s a wood-fired oven cooking pizzas and flatbreads over the weekend.
 Breakfast is a banquet of boil-your-own eggs, delicious home-made granola and cakes, miniature pastries and hot food on order.

 Drinks can be taken in the Drawing Room and Library, as well as the bar next to the restaurant – each room has lots of squashy armchairs, battered leather seats, mounted boar heads and stately oil paintings.
 The bar itself is an ornate, carved wooden number stacked with spirits.
-Try a glass of champagne with home-made elderflower juice.
+Try a glass of champagne with home-made elderflower juice, or some more of the hotel's own Pig Cut wines, made in collaboration with the Tenuta Fertuna Winery in Tuscany.

 Breakfast is served between 7am and 10am; lunch is noon to 2.30pm; dinner is available from 6.30pm until 9.30pm.